wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 ### Principles

-1. Criticality: A DQ program should focus on the data most critical to the enterprise and its customers.
+1. **Criticality**: A DQ program should focus on the data most critical to the enterprise and its customers.
 Priorities for imporovement should be based on the criticality of the data and on the level of risk if data is not correct
-1. Lifecycle Management: The quality of data should be managed across the data lifecycle, from creation or procurement through disposal.
+1. **Lifecycle Management**: The quality of data should be managed across the data lifecycle, from creation or procurement through disposal.
 This includes managing data as it moves within and between systems.
-1. Prevention: This focus of a DQ program should be on preventing data errors and conditions that reduce the usability of data; it should not be focus on simply correcting records.
+1. **Prevention**: This focus of a DQ program should be on preventing data errors and conditions that reduce the usability of data; it should not be focus on simply correcting records.
-1. Root cause remediation: Improving the quality of data goes beyond correcting errors.
+1. **Root cause remediation**: Improving the quality of data goes beyond correcting errors.
 Problems with the quality of data should be understood and addressed at their root causes, rather than just their symptoms.
 Because these causes are often related to process or system design, improving data quality often requires changes to processes and the systems that support them.
-1. Governance: Data Governance activities must support the development of high quality data and DQ program activities must support and sustain a governed data environment.
+1. **Governance**: Data Governance activities must support the development of high quality data and DQ program activities must support and sustain a governed data environment.
-1. Standards-driven: All stakeholders in the data lifecycle have data quality requirements.
+1. **Standards-driven**: All stakeholders in the data lifecycle have data quality requirements.
 To the degree possible, these requirements should be defined in the form of measurable standards and expectations against which the quality of data can be measured.
-1. Objective measurement and transparency: Data quality levels need to be measured objectively and consistently.
+1. **Objective measurement and transparency**: Data quality levels need to be measured objectively and consistently.
 Measurements and measurement methodology should be shared with stakeholders since they are the arbiters of quality.
-1. Embedded in business processes: Business process owners are responsible for the quality of data produced through their process.
+1. **Embedded in business processes**: Business process owners are responsible for the quality of data produced through their process.
 They must enforce data quality standards in their processes.
-1. Connected to service levels: Data quality reporting and issues management should be incorporated into SLA.
+1. **Connected to service levels**: Data quality reporting and issues management should be incorporated into SLA.
-1. Systematically enforced: System owners must systematically enforce data quality requirements.
+1. **Systematically enforced**: System owners must systematically enforce data quality requirements.

 ### Policy